skip to main content

 APEX Mission Statement:

-The Merrick UFSD is committed to an educational program that recognizes individual student abilities, strengths and needs.
-Children who demonstrate superior cognitive abilities, critical and creative thinking, exemplary academic performance and motivation to be an independent learner require supplemental instruction and exposure to a variety of challenging and higher order critical and thinking experiences.
-Providing students with enhanced differentiated instruction enables us to nurture and develop students’ higher level thinking skills.
-The Merrick UFSD meets the needs of these targeted students through differentiated classroom instruction, participation in our APEX program, and additional enrichment activities.
+The Merrick Union Free School District is committed to an educational program recognizing individual student abilities, strengths, and needs.
+Children who demonstrate superior cognitive abilities, critical and creative thinking, exemplary academic performance, and motivation to be an independent learner require supplemental instruction and exposure to a variety of challenging and higher-order critical thinking experiences.
+Providing students with enhanced differentiated instruction enables us to nurture and develop students’ higher-level thinking skills.
+The Merrick UFSD meets the needs of these targeted students through differentiated classroom instruction, participation in our APEX program, and additional enrichment opportunities.

 APEX Program Objectives: